adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 ##### Interactive

-Probably in most cases we would like to see what is printed on our terminal.
+Probably in most cases we would like to tell Docker to redirect its terminal content to our terminal.
 We can achieve this by adding `-it` option (actually those are two options `-i` and `-t`).

 Now our command looks like this: